victor0989/Computational-models-in-combinatorics-and-higher-dimensions/README.md

 #You will find in the project three important tools that are mathematics, scikit and representations of combinatorics and higher order dimensions.

-#Chapters
+Chapters:

-.Operations on combinatorial structures and their generating functions .Exponential generating functions
+Operations on combinatorial structures and their generating functions, Exponential generating functions,
-.Operations on labeled structures and their exponential generating functions .Scikit (Mathematical models)
+Operations on labeled structures and their exponential generating functions,

-.Dimensions
-.Python
+Scikit (Mathematical models)
+-Dimensions
+-Python